Dynamical Variational Autoencoders: A Comprehensive Review: Variational inference and VAEs

-The automatic discovery of the latent space structure is part of the model training process.
-The inference process, that is the estimation of latent variable values from observed data, also plays a major role.
-As we will see in more detail later, in a Deep BN the ``true'' posterior distribution (that is the posterior distribution of the latent variable given the observed variable corresponding to the generative model) is generally not tractable.
-It is thus replaced with a parametric approximate posterior distribution (i.e., an inference model) that is implemented with a DNN.\footnote{Note that the idea of using an artificial neural network to approximate an inference model dates back to the early work presented in \citep{hinton1995wake}.} Since the observed data likelihood function is also not tractable, the estimation of the model parameters is done by chaining the inference model (aka the \emph{encoder} in the VAE framework) and the generative model (the \emph{decoder}) and maximizing a lower bound of the log-likelihood function called the variational lower bound (VLB) over a training dataset.
-From now on, we refer to this general variational inference and training methodology as the \emph{VAE methodology}.
+The automatic discovery of a latent space structure is part of the model training process.
+The inference process, which is defined in the present context as the estimation of latent variables from the observed data, also plays a major role.
+As presented in detail later, in a deep BN, the exact posterior distribution (i.e., the posterior distribution of the latent variable given the observed variable corresponding to the generative model) is generally not tractable.
+It is thus replaced with a parametric approximate posterior distribution (i.e., an inference model) that is implemented with a DNN.
+As the observed data likelihood function is also not tractable, the model parameters are estimated by chaining the inference model (also known as the \emph{encoder} in the VAE framework) and the generative model (the \emph{decoder}) and maximizing a lower bound of the log-likelihood function, called the variational lower bound (VLB), over a training dataset.\footnote{The idea of using an artificial neural network to approximate an inference model and chaining the encoder and decoder dates back to the early studies of \citet{hinton1995wake} and \citet{dayan1995helmholtz}.
+However, the algorithms presented in these papers for model training are different from the one used to optimize the VAE.} Hereinafter, we refer to this general variational inference and training methodology as \emph{the VAE methodology}.

 In summary, the VAE methodology enables deep unsupervised representation learning while providing efficient inference and parameter estimation in a Bayesian framework.
-As a result, the seminal papers \citep{Kingma2014,rezende2014stochastic} have had and continue to have a very strong impact on the machine learning community.
-VAEs have been applied to many signal processing problems such as the generation and the transformation of images and speech signals (we provide a few references in Section~\ref{sec:VAEs}).
+As a result, the seminal papers by \citet{Kingma2014} and \citet{rezende2014stochastic} have had and continue to have a strong impact on the machine learning community.
+VAEs have been applied to many signal processing problems, such as the generation and transformation of images and speech signals (we provide a few references in Chapter~\ref{sec:VAEs}).